 For the specifics on how to build the island, we were a bit stumped.
 We decided to wing it.
 We studied a lot of building plans in the process, but ultimately the plan ended up being a unique build.
 I created a free PDF of the building plans, which you can get here!
 We ordered a Kreg Jig, and I have to say- I love it!
 I am still overcoming my fear and aversion of saws (particularly the table saw), but drilling and assembling pieces is so easy now!

 For assembling the island, we really recommend following our plans, but here is a quick tip: to make sure the apron is completely centered on the legs, cut spacers and clamp everything together.
 That way it won’t shift as you add the screws!

-For the shelf we opted to go with a piece of butcher block from Lowes.
+For the shelf, we opted to go with a piece of butcher block.
 We cut notches out for the legs using the circular saw.

 Here she is in her final home, waiting for finish.
 I will share that tutorial another day and update this then!

 Here she is waiting for her marble top!

 We are so pleased with how it turned out!
 I think it added just the right amount of contrast to the kitchen project.
 I get asked quite often where it was purchased- and a lot of people guess Restoration Hardware before I tell them it was a DIY build!
 Also, I can’t stop petting the marble… someone is going to have me committed.
 I’m pretty sure every new countertop in the house will be marble before I’m done.
 Especially with Craigslist finds like this one!